ssube/eveningdrive/README.md

-# eveningdrive
+# eveningdriver
 ### Streaming ETL using webhooks

-eveningdrive is a simple ETL tool operating on JSON data, streaming events through a series of transformation steps.
+eveningdriver is a simple ETL tool operating on JSON data, streaming events through a series of transformation steps.
 Incoming data is received from webhooks or scheduled steps and passed on, being transformed or output by each step along the way.

-eveningdrive uses redis as a backend to provide a reliable, atomic queue of events to be processed.
+eveningdriver uses redis as a backend to provide a reliable, atomic queue of events to be processed.
 The event-driven model allows each step to run independently across processes or machines, allowing the system to scale as far as the queue will.